techidaily/site-games-able/source/_posts/navigate-subscription-with-prime-gaming-guide.md

  There are a few hoops to jump through to gain access to your monthly Twitch Subscription with Prime Gaming, but now that you’ve completed the above steps, you’re ready to claim it.

- To finally use your free sub, head to the[Twitch website](https://www.twitch.tv/) and open your favorite streamer's channel.
+ To finally use your free sub, head to the [Twitch website](https://www.twitch.tv/) and open your favorite streamer's channel.

  At the bottom right of the stream window, you will see a box labeled**Subscribe** .
 Select that to bring up the subscription window.